Head Cheese

 A head cheese incorporates a variety of meat cuts: pork head meat, jowls, skins, tongue, snout, ears, heart; all those cuts exhibit different texture and flavor.
 It is a combination meat platter inside one casing.

 Many of us have made a head cheese before without even realizing it, although pork head meat was not a part of the recipe.
-Every time we cook meat stock or chicken soup based on bones we are making a weak version of a head cheese.
-The reason the soup does not become a meat jelly is because there is too much water in it.
+Every time we cook meat stock or chicken soup based on bones, we are making a weak version of a head cheese.
+The reason the soup does not become a meat jelly (aspic) is because there is too much water in it.

 Types of Head Cheeses